ahmetnarman/Action-classification-using-Naive-Bayes-kNN-models/README.md

 # An Activity Recognition framework on Matlab

 In this framework, two supervised learning methods were implemented that would classify different activites, whose data is provided in the [`data.mat`](data.mat) file.
-The classification performance of the two methods are given as:

 ## Description